Annie Szafranski is a San Diego based designer focusing on brand identity and print.

 Designer, September 2014 to Present

-I manage multiple clients, helping them grow their brand, often times from the ground up.
-Projects include logo design, brand identity and web design; leveraging everything from typography, print ephemera, Shopify, terminal and Git for their ecommerce needs.
+I manage multiple clients and help them grow their brand, often times from the ground up.
+Projects include logo design, brand identity and web design; leveraging everything from typography and print ephemera to Shopify, terminal, and Git for their e-commerce needs.

 Communication Designer, January 2014 to September 2014

-Wanelo is a company that makes shopping social, in a format similar to Pinterest.
+Wanelo is (was?) a company that makes shopping social, in a format similar to Pinterest.

-I worked with the design, engineering, and editorial team on a variety of projects — from designing and promoting new features on desktop, to leading the design direction for featured users to improve SEO.
+I worked with the design, engineering, and editorial team on a variety of projects — from designing and promoting new features on desktop, to leading the design direction for editorial featured users to improve SEO.
 They fired me and it was fine.

 Production Designer, September 2012 to March 2013